wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/213-paper-by-doet.md

 ---
+doc_date: '1968-07-22'
+doc_num: 213
+doc_order: 213
+naa_refs:
+- naa_barcode: 635353
+  naa_control_symbol: 3034/10/1/4/1
+  naa_series: A1838
+  reference: '[NAA: Al838, 3034/1011/4/1]'
-title: "213 Paper By Doet"
+title: Paper By Doet
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9721
 vol_id: 26
-doc_date: 1968-07-22
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 213 Paper By Doet

 Canberra, 22 July 1968

 Top Secret

  **PNG/West Irian Border—contingency planning**

  _Background_

 The United Nations Mission led by Mr F. Ortiz-Sanz which has been appointed by the Secretary-General of the United Nations to assist in the arrangements for the exercise of self-determination by the people of West Irian is due to arrive in Sukanapura in mid August.

 2\.
-On the basis of information received from a usually reliable source within the Territory the Administrator recently advised that the Papuan National Front2 was believed to be planning demonstrations for August 17th to coincide with the arrival of the Mission.
+On the basis of information received from a usually reliable source within the Territory the Administrator recently advised that the Papuan National Front[2](#f2) was believed to be planning demonstrations for August 17th to coincide with the arrival of the Mission.
 He went on to say that—

 • The Papuan National Front adherents are known to have some arms.